mos9527/Foundation/README.md

 Demo (Path Tracer)
 ---
-Scenes used can be found at [Foundation-Resources](https://github.com/mos9527/Foundation-Resources)
+Some scenes used here can be found at [Foundation-Resources](https://github.com/mos9527/Foundation-Resources)

 > "Stormtrooper Star Wars VII by ScottGraham" from [Blend Swap](https://www.blendswap.com/blend/13953)